P33Rview/savings_account/README.md

 # Predictive analysis of Savings Accounts

-Using predictive models I tried to identify opportunities to cross-sell savings accounts to new or existing customers based on their behavior and characteristics.
+Using a predictive model I have tried to identify opportunities to cross-sell savings accounts to new or existing customers based on their behavior and characteristics.

 In order to predict whether a client opens a savings account or not, a **Logistic Regression** was employed.
 The model used an underlying dataset of 45 211 customers, having a resulting accuracy of 87%.